Image reduction

 To say that I am mathematically challenged is a gross understatement!
 I'm trying to help my friend determine how to calculate percentages of reduction or enlargement for a quilt pattern.

-She is creating a drawing of a cute picture which will become a pieced quilt.
-When it's done she'll create a pattern with instructions describing how to create the same quilt which customers will purchase.
+She is creating a drawing of a cute picture that will become a pieced quilt.
+When done, she'll create a pattern with instructions describing how to create the same quilt that customers will purchase.
 The pattern will be submitted to quilting magazines for selection and publication.

 And this is where we get stuck.
 The finished quilt may measure 36" across (width) by 48" long.
 BUT. ..
 The pattern has to be copied onto a magazine page.
 That page may measure 8.5" x 11".

-She is creating a drawing of a cute picture which will become a pieced quilt.
-When it's done she'll create a pattern with instructions describing how to create the same quilt which customers will purchase.
+She is creating a drawing of a cute picture that will become a pieced quilt.
+When done, she'll create a pattern with instructions describing how to create the same quilt that customers will purchase.
 The pattern will be submitted to quilting magazines for selection and publication.

 And this is where we get stuck.
 The finished quilt may measure 36" across (width) by 48" long.
 BUT. ..
 The pattern has to be copied onto a magazine page.
 That page may measure 8.5" x 11".